pminten/elixir_pipes/README.md

 how `return` is transformed (it's imported locally) it is available even outside the immediate do-block.

-By the way, you sometimes want to use the `connect` hack with do-notation without having to go through the trouble of defining a separate function.
-The `conduit_c` and `sink_c` macros let you do this.
-They take as their first argument a source so that they can be used in a pipeline.

 ### Strict and lazy pipes